-Given the importance of political identity toward students' computing identity and their understanding of computing ethics, justice-centered approaches engage political identity by ``collectively, clearly, and unequivocally articulat[ing] a political vision for CS learning anchored in principles of peace, antiracism, and justice'' that ``challenges the corporate technology sector on moral, epistemological, and political grounds'' \cite{Vakil2018EthicsEducation}.
-CS education has inequitable political consequences not only for society at large, but also for professional practice that ``is intrusive and oppressive on immigrant, tech industry workers and their families from endarkened nations [\textellipsis] through intersecting processes that include H1B work visa regulations, racism, xenophobia, and the legacies of colonialism and imperialism'' \cite{Philip2021TheoriesComputing}.
+Given the importance of political identity toward students' disciplinary identity and their understanding of tech ethics, justice-centered approaches engage political identity by ``collectively, clearly, and unequivocally articulat[ing] a political vision for CS learning anchored in principles of peace, antiracism, and justice'' that ``challenges the corporate technology sector on moral, epistemological, and political grounds'' \cite{Vakil2018EthicsEducation}.
+Justice-centered approaches seek to develop students' sociopolitical consciousness: ``the recognition and desire to act upon societal inequities'' through computing \cite{Madkins2019IlluminatingInstruction}.

-To counter dominant narratives for the political vision of CS education, justice-centered approaches to CS education emphasize a political vision of CS education toward social justice.
-Consequently, justice-centered approaches work to develop students' sociopolitical consciousness: ``the recognition and desire to act upon societal inequities'' through computing \cite{Madkins2019IlluminatingInstruction}.
-Integrating both identity work and sociopolitical consciousness, \citeauthor{CalabreseBarton2020BeyondLearning} describe a framework of \emph{rightful presence} ``towards \emph{making present} the intersections of contemporary (in)justices, while orienting towards new, just social futures'' \cite{CalabreseBarton2020BeyondLearning}.
-The rightful presence of political struggles can help ensure epistemic justice \cite{Agarwal2019IntegratingScience} and resist deficit stereotypes \cite{Ryoo2020TakeSchools} by explicitly valuing and centering the social and political aspects of computing.

-Computing education's commitment to justice in the classroom and beyond can be enacted through political activism in the classroom, such as ``calls to action, practitioner reflections, legislative engagement, and direct action'' \cite{Moore2020TowardsScience}.
-This political activism moves beyond narrow ethical critiques or modules \cite{Raji2021YouUs} and supports student agency to create the ``socially-just worlds we need'' \cite{Costanza-Chock2020DesignNeed}.
-By articulating a just political vision for computing education, ethics and identity ``do not need to be `included' in the curriculum'' because they will already be the center of inquiry \cite{Vakil2018EthicsEducation}.
+Integrating disciplinary identity and sociopolitical consciousness, \citeauthor{CalabreseBarton2020BeyondLearning} describe a framework of \emph{rightful presence} ``towards \emph{making present} the intersections of contemporary (in)justices, while orienting towards new, just social futures'' \cite{CalabreseBarton2020BeyondLearning}. \citeauthor{Ko2020ItEducation} argue for making injustices visible in CS education; rightful presence does so by foregrounding social and political narratives as a core pedagogical practice.
+CS education's commitment to justice in the classroom and beyond can be enacted through political activism in the classroom, such as ``calls to action, practitioner reflections, legislative engagement, and direct action'' \cite{Moore2020TowardsScience}.
+This political activism moves beyond narrow ethical critiques or modules \cite{Raji2021YouUs} and supports student agency to create the socially-just worlds we need \cite{Costanza-Chock2020DesignNeed}.
+By articulating a just political vision for CS education, ethics and identity ``do not need to be `included' in the curriculum'' because they will already be the center of inquiry \cite{Vakil2018EthicsEducation}.